itsmeyaw/Too-Good-To-Waste/README.md

 # Too Good To Waste

 It seems trivial to throw some rotten food into the trash.
-But if 7 billions people do it for 365 days, we get a global food waste problem.
+But if 7 billions people do it for 365 days, we have a global food waste problem.
 The UN Environment Programme mentioned in 2021 that the global food waste estimated to contribute in the production of 8-10% preventable global greenhouse gasses [[1]](https://www.unep.org/resources/report/unep-food-waste-index-report-2021) .